dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 With this software package, students who want to learn about robotics, optimal control or reinforcement learning can make hands-on experiences with hardware and software for robot control.
 This dualistic approach of describing software and hardware is chosen to motivate experiments with real robotic hardware and facilitate the transfer between software and hardware.
+This dualism as well as the large spectrum of control methods are stand out features of this package in comparison to similar software such as open AI gym [@Brockman2016] and Drake [@drake].
-To ensure reproducibility and evaluate novel control methods, not just the control methods' code but also results from experiments are available.
+To ensure reproducibility and evaluate novel control methods, not just the control methods' code but also results from experiments are provided.

 # Background